 As a consumer in our society, we often come against problems with a business that doesn’t care about treating customers with any respect.
 They use and abuse the ones who make the business successful and have no remorse.
 That is why we have laws to protect consumers from unethical treatment by big businesses.

 As one person, you can feel like you don’t stand a chance in a battle for your rights.
 Often we don’t even know what our rights as consumers are.
-We take the blame and swallow down bills we don’t owe to protect our credit rating.
+We take the blame and pay bills we don’t owe to protect our credit rating.
 Then we end up blaming our own naivety rather than fighting for our rights as a consumer.

 Knowing how to fight for your rights begins with knowing what they are.
 Let’s take a look at our consumer rights in the United States.